Frank Capra: Early life

 Capra was born Francesco Rosario Capra in Bisacquino, a village near Palermo, Sicily, Italy.
-He was the youngest of seven children of Salvatore Capra, a fruit grower, and the former Rosaria "Serah" Nicolosi.
+He was the youngest of seven children of Salvatore Capra, a fruit grower, and the former Rosaria "Sara" Nicolosi.
 Capra's family was Roman Catholic.
-The name "Capra", notes Capra's biographer Joseph McBride, represents his family's closeness to the land, and means "goat".
+Frank's siblings were Luigia, Ignazia, Benedetto, Antonino Giuseppe, Antonia, and Anne.
+The name "Capra", notes Capra's biographer, Joseph McBride, represents his family's closeness to the land, and means "goat".
 He notes that the English word "capricious" derives from it, "evoking the animal's skittish temperament", adding that "the name neatly expresses two aspects of Frank Capra's personality: emotionalism and obstinacy."

-In 1903, when he was five, Capra's family emigrated to the United States, traveling in a steerage compartment of the steamship Germania—the least expensive way to make the passage.
+In 1903, when he was five, Capra's family immigrated to the United States, traveling in a steerage compartment of the steamship Germania—the least expensive way to make the passage.
 For Capra, the 13-day journey remained one of the worst experiences of his life:

 Capra remembers the ship's arrival in New York Harbor, where he saw "a statue of a great lady, taller than a church steeple, holding a torch above the land we were about to enter".
 He recalls his father's exclamation at the sight:

-The family settled in Los Angeles's East Side (today Lincoln Heights) on avenue 18, which Capra described in his autobiography as an Italian "ghetto".
-Capra's father worked as a fruit picker and young Capra sold newspapers after school for 10 years, until he graduated from high school.
+The family settled in Los Angeles's East Side (today Lincoln Heights) on Avenue 18, which Capra described in his autobiography as an Italian "ghetto".
+Capra's father worked as a fruit picker and young Capra sold newspapers after school for ten years until he graduated from high school.
+He attended the Manual Arts High School, with Jimmy Doolittle and Lawrence Tibbett as classmates.
 Instead of working after graduating, as his parents wanted, he enrolled in college.
-He worked through college at the California Institute of Technology, playing banjo at nightclubs and taking odd jobs like working at the campus laundry facility, waiting tables, and cleaning engines at a local power plant.
+He worked through college at the California Institute of Technology, playing banjo at nightclubs and taking odd jobs like working at the campus laundry, waiting tables, and cleaning engines at a local power plant.
 He studied chemical engineering and graduated in the spring of 1918.
 Capra later wrote that his college education had "changed his whole viewpoint on life from the viewpoint of an alley rat to the viewpoint of a cultured person".